redis/redis-py/CONTRIBUTING.rst

 Docker Tips
 ^^^^^^^^^^^

-There are a few tips that can help you work with this environment:
+Following are a few tips that can help you work with the Docker-based development environment.

 To get a bash shell inside of a container: